gwankyun/CMake/Help/manual/cmake-file-api.7.rst

 v1 Reply Files
 --------------

-Reply files containing specific `Object Kinds`_ are written by CMake.
+Reply files containing specific `对象类型`_ are written by CMake.
 The names of these files are unspecified and must not be interpreted by clients.
 Clients must first read the `v1 Reply Index File`_ and and follow references to the names of the desired response objects.